Limited Liability Company – LLC

 Sociedad de Responsabilidad Limitada (S. de R.L. or Limited Liability Company) are corporate entities consisting of two or more shareholders, whose shareholders enjoy limited liability.
 The S. de R.L. is similar in structure to the United States Limited Liability Company.
 In Mexico, it is treated as a corporate entity not a partnership.
 However, many foreign jurisdictions like the United States consider the S. de R.L. a partnership for tax purposes.

-If only planning a small-business in Mexico, we wholeheartedly recommend the S. de R.L.
+If you are only planning a small-business in Mexico, we wholeheartedly recommend the S. de R.L.
 The S. de R.L. is flexible in the way it may be organized.
 Such flexibility includes a simplified management structure, which may or may not include a board of directors, the ability to establish preferential voting structures for specific shareholders, or restrictions on transferability of shares.
 Like in other jurisdictions, the Mexican government established the S. de R.L. to be simple and easy to run.